 In biophysics the importance of computing the fields from the charges (so the fields and charges were consistent) was not realized (as far as I know) until much later [36-38].
-Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein)

-[11, 14-17, 20-22, 54, 61, 97-106, 137, 151].
-Change of shape of the electric field with concentrations, amino acid composition of the channel protein, and so on were and still are often ignored.
+Until then, and even after, Nernst Planck equations were used in biophysics without including the ionized acid and base groups of the channel protein (i.e., without including the permanent charge of the protein) [11, 14-17, 20-22, 54, 61, 97-106, 137, 151].
+Change of shape of the electric field with concentrations, amino acid composition of the channel protein, and so on were-and still are-often ignored to the surprise of physical chemists.
 As a prominent physical chemist once told me "Computing the properties of a protein without including the ionized acid and base groups is like studying a galaxy without stars."